 - Formulate a development strategy for Swiss or foreign companies taking into account the resources available to them and the specific socio-economic, political and cultural context of the target market

-- Master the main specificities of the Eurasian markets, particularly China and Russia, in terms of the legal framework, supply chain and business digitalization
+- Master the main specificities of the Eurasian markets, particularly Korea, China and Russian-speaking Area (Caucasian and Central Asian countries), in terms of the legal framework, supply chain and business digitalization

 - Implement relevant intercultural management and communicate effectively in Business English